Call for projects 2019

 Objective: To recognize and support the development of dynamic emerging scientific trends, based on a top-level research project and with high potential influence.
 This program is primarily targeting researchers and lecturer-researchers wanting to become involved in an original, creative approach with a degree of risk-taking in a pivotal period of consolidation in their careers.

-This call for projects addresses in particular a form of “emergence” where the main dynamics are driven by young researchers or lecturer-researchers, either an individual or a small nucleus of individuals, who have a tenured post in a scientific laboratory in Bordeaux.
+This call for projects addresses in particular a form of “emergence” where the main dynamics are driven by statutory staff and PhD holders, either an individual or a small nucleus of individuals, who have a tenured position in a scientific laboratory in Bordeaux.
 Candidates will be able to submit top-level research projects that include a high degree of risk and with a creative and original approach.
 Projects are expected to be capable of transforming practices in their field and bring about a dynamic that extends beyond the project leaders.
 Both methodological and financial supports are available.

 This call for projects is open to all disciplines from Science and Technology, Life and Health Sciences and Social and Human Sciences.